Characteristics of an Early-Round Bust

 Sadly, those premature injuries are an inevitable part of the game, something fantasy owners really can’t do anything about.
 But what about the guys who are drafted within the first few rounds who just don’t pan out as expected?
 That significant drop in points can easily be a difference-maker throughout the season, considering those players' projections were among the top in the league.
 If we could somehow predict which players forecasted among the first two rounds would falter, or produce much less than their expectations, we could get an edge on the competition and save ourselves some heartache along the way.

-Only seven backs fit the criteria outlined above from 2015 through the 2019 season, with zero coming from last year.
+Just seven backs fit the criteria outlined above from 2015 through the 2020 season, with only one from last year.

 Poor Offensive Lines, Lack of Targets, or Just Not Very Good?

 Looking at 2015, three RBs earned a spot at the early-round-underperformer table: Eddie Lacy, C.J.
 Anderson and Jeremy Hill.
 Lacy’s ADP was an inflated 1.04 after Adrian Peterson, Antonio Brown, and LeVeon Bell that season.
-What should have been an RB3 scenario for the third-year back, ended with just 758 rushing yards and five total touchdowns—enough to finish as the RB28 in half-PPR points.
-The Packers offense was mediocre, finishing 15th in total offense and 27th in yards per play.
+What should have been an RB3 scenario for the third-year back, ended with just 758 rushing yards and five total touchdowns—enough to finish as the RB28 in half-PPR points, RB45 in half-PPR points per contest.
+The Packers' offense was mediocre, finishing 15th in total offense and 27th in yards per play.
 Perhaps their offensive line was to blame, as Aaron Rodgers was sacked 46 times in 2015, the fifth-most in the league.
 Lacy’s target deficiency may have also played a part in his underwhelming numbers.
-With only 28 total, the Packers RB ended 2015 as the 51st-most targeted RB in the NFL, something a top-tier RB rarely finds success with.
+With only 28 total, the Packers' RB ended 2015 as the 51st-most targeted RB in the NFL, something a top-tier RB rarely finds success with.